Montafon: Trivia

-A number of celebrities including Alfred Dassler have stayed in the Montafon valley.
-Some of the older folks still talk about the long nights in Schruns playing cards and drinking with Ernest Hemingway and John dos Passos.
+Ernest Hemingway spent two winters in Montafon: 1924/25 and 1925/26.
+In 1926, John dos Passos and Gerald Murphy visited him there.
 The Snows of the Kilimanjaro (1936) and several other novels and short stories were written in, or they contain material about, the Montafon and the Silvretta glaciers.

 The famous German novelist and poet Erich Kästner also repeatedly visited the valley, as did the former German chancellor Helmut Kohl.
 The noted opera singer Elisabeth Schwarzkopf spent her last years in Schruns, where she died on 2 August 2006.